Objective 5: Integrated surveillance and response to resistance and usage

 For human health

 Australia has a national system for AMR and antibiotic usage surveillance in human health.
-The system is called the AURA Surveillance System.
-It collects and reports on data from hospitals, aged care facilities and the community.
+This is the Antimicrobial Use and Resistance in Australia (AURA) Surveillance System.
+It collects and reports on data from hospitals, aged care homes and the community.
+Learn more about AURA.

 For animal health